Airman Renders Life-Saving Aid During Off-Duty Emergency

 |0

-This work, Airman Renders Life-Saving Aid During Off-Duty Emergency [Image 2 of 2], by SSgt Jaime Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airman Renders Life-Saving Aid During Off-Duty Emergency, by SSgt Jaime Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.